Intelligent Addressing (IA) has been awarded certification for ISO/IEC 27001:2005, the ISO Information Security Standard

 As a data custodian and provider of national indexes for property and streets, this is applicable to the whole scope of IA's work, defined as "the provision to the public and private sectors of information management and consultancy services, relating to address location identification and street information".
 Together with IA's recent certification to ISO9001:2008, certification for ISO 27001:2005is the culmination of IA's efforts to constantly improve the quality of the services it offers.

 ISO/IEC 27001 refers to a system for the formal control of information security by management.
 Being a formal specification means that it has specific requirements and as a result, organisations that have adopted it can be audited and certified compliant with the standard.

 Adoption of formal quality and information security systems is a part of IA's process-oriented approach, designed to efficiently deliver the best quality data possible, whilst maintaining its security and integrity.

 The standard requires management to systematically examine its information security risks, taking into account threats, vulnerabilities and impacts.
-A compliant organisation must design a comprehensive suite of information security controls such as risk avoidance or risk transfer to address risks which are deemed unacceptable.
-It must also institute an all embracing management process to ensure that information security controls continue to meet security requirements moving forwards.
+A compliant organisation must design a comprehensive suite of information security controls such as risk avoidance or risk transfer to address risks that are deemed unacceptable.
+It must also institute an all-embracing management process to ensure that information security controls continue to meet security requirements moving forwards.